EriCheww/ECE4191-R15/docs/operation.md

 !!! note "Ready to go!"
     No hardware disassembly, wiring changes, or software reinstallation is required during normal operation.

+!!! warning "Read the Safety Manual First"
+    Before operating the rover, ensure you have reviewed the **Safety Manual**.
+    It covers important guidelines related to safe handling, motor movement awareness, battery and power usage, and protecting electronics such as the camera ribbon cable.
+    Operating the rover without reviewing safety considerations may result in accidental damage or injury.

 ## Starting Up
 ### Step 1 — Establish Connection
 There are multiple connection methods available for operating the rover, as described earlier in this manual.